operate-first/apps/docs/argocd/update_argocd.md

     newTag: v1.8.1-2
 ```

+Run a manual `kustomize build` for the `argocd` overlay, and ensure that the images are updated in the deployment specs as intended.

 # Changes to operate-first/toolbox

 If updating any of the custom tooling (e.g. sops, ksops, helm, helm-secrets, etc.), these changes should also be brought to `operate-first/toolbox`, simply update the Dockerfile [here][12], you will likely only need to update the version variables.